-In an ongoing article series, we look at how the freight rail network is always moving for all of us — from the unwavering dedication of its resilient workforce to the adaptability of its operations.
+In a blog article series, we look at how the freight rail network is always moving for all of us — from the unwavering dedication of its resilient workforce to the adaptability of its operations.
 Explore more below on how:

-Nearly 200 years of experience combined with a culture that prioritizes safety and preparedness every day have enabled America’s freight railroads to continue to operate during this unprecedented time.
+Nearly 200 years of experience — combined with a culture of that prioritizes safety and preparedness — have kept America’s freight railroads to operating during this unprecedented time.

 Union Pacific’s service to Dow Chemicals highlights freight rail’s capabilities.
 “Without regular, consistent rail service, we would not be able to meet this paramount need,” said Dow North American Rail Service Leader Mike Gebo.
 Dow produces chemicals that are used to make disinfectants and personal protective equipment essential to the global fight against the novel coronavirus.
 Union Pacific hauls these chemicals safely to their manufacturing home.

-The only way that railroads can keep delivering for America is to first ensure the health and safety of their unwavering and dedicated employees.
+The only way that railroads can keep delivering for America is to keep their dedicated employees healthy.
 From following CDC procedures to social distancing, railroads are safeguarding the nation’s essential rail workers.

-For example, rather than using a computer in terminals and crew lobbies to log the end of their work (known as “tie ups”), BNSF is developing technology that will allow employees to do this remotely using iPads.
+For example, rather than using a computer in terminals and crew lobbies to log the end of their work (known as “tie ups”), BNSF developed technology that lets employees to do this remotely using iPads.
 Additionally, employees can ask questions and get up-to-date information through the company intranet and the employee-only app, which has seen a 60 to 70% increase in use during the pandemic.

 Meanwhile, Canadian National (CN) provides a dedicated COVID-19 medical team to their U.S. and Canadian employees.
 Employees can report any symptoms and get answers about the disease.
-What’s more, CN is deploying employees across five traffic control centers, instead of three for normal operations, to limit the number of people in each facility.
+CN deployed employees across five traffic control centers, instead of three for normal operations, to limit the number of people in each facility.

 Whether its getting protective gear to frontline hospital staff or food to grocery stores, freight railroads continue to swiftly respond as COVID-19 creates new areas of need throughout the country.